sinesc/silicon-tracer/readme.md

 This is a logic circuit simulator that is intended to be useful for designing circuits with discrete logic components (e.g. 74 series chips) for hobby projects.
 It compiles circuits to branchless code and should eventually be able to simulate at MHz frequencies.
-It is planned to eventually have an EDA software export and the ability to automatically convert groups of gates to the appropriate chip-equivalent during export, ideally also translating gate logic to whichever representation results in the fewest logic chips, e.g. `(a and b) or (c and d)`, which is one 74x08 and one 74x32, to `(a nand b) nand (c nand d)` which is just one 74x00.
+It is planned to have an EDA software export and the ability to automatically convert groups of gates to the appropriate chip-equivalent during export.
+Ideally it should also translate gate logic to whichever representation results in the fewest logic chips, e.g. `(a and b) or (c and d)`, which is one 74x08 and one 74x32, to `(a nand b) nand (c nand d)` which is just one 74x00.

 It is usable offline (open index.html in a browser) or [online](https://sinesc.github.io/silicon-tracer/).